Churchwood Gardens

 -

-It was fully electrically powered – including all heating and hot water – with photovoltaic panels on all roofs, naturally ventilated undercroft parking, and extensive sustainable urban drainage throughout.
-The development demonstrates that maximum density, full planning approval, and 100% occupancy are achievable together on a constrained urban site – when the design works with the site rather than against it.
+The development is fully electric – including heating and hot water – with photovoltaic panels on all roofs, naturally ventilated undercroft parking, and sustainable urban drainage throughout.

 Churchwood Gardens is a £14 million rental-only housing scheme in Forest Hill, South London, designed by Bryden Wood for Loromah Estates.
 The development comprises 71 units across nine cedar-clad buildings arranged around a landscaped communal garden, on a backlands site that had seen multiple previous planning applications fail.